Get insider access

 Cons

-The Apple AirPods Pro 2 are great for commute and travel.
+The Apple AirPods Pro 2 are great for commuting and traveling.
 Thanks to their lightweight and portable design, you can easily store these comfortable and well-built earbuds in your pocket or bag on the go.
-Their ANC can also block out a lot of the low rumble of bus and plane engines, and with their ANC on, they last about six hours continuously.
-They don't leak very much audio at high volumes either, meaning you won't annoy others around you.
+Their ANC does a superb job of blocking out a lot of the low rumble of bus and plane engines, and with their ANC on, they last about six hours continuously.
+They don't leak very much audio at high volumes either, meaning you won't bother others around you.

 Pros